 I admit it: I love pens.
 I just left the doctor (long story) and while I was there I picked up 4 different pharma rep pens.
 I write a lot and so I am always looking for the perfect instrument.
 Pharma reps spend the most on their pens so I enjoy picking some up at the pharmacy or from my doctor.
 I figure this is a legitimate business effort, too, as I often get requests from clients to recommend premium items they can give to clients and prospects.
 The problem is that I almost never recommend a pen.

 When selecting the appropriate premium item for your business you should always pick something that either relates to your business or has staying power — and by that I mean something your customer or prospect will keep around and actually use.
 I guess for pharma reps in an era where everything comes capsule-sized that there are few needs for spoons or medicine droppers so they go with pens for the staying power.

 I know pharma reps also go with pens because the doctors and pharmacists use them, but do they actually ever read them?
 Today my doctor’s receptionist had 8 different pens on her desk plus a drawerful of extras that she generously shared with me.
 Do you think those pens are making him prescribed more, or me request more of their product?
 Absolutely not.
-One of my favorites was a metal, silver diamond, refillable Viagra pen, a product which will obviously be useless to me (but the pen is readily available on Ebay if you can’t find one at your Publix Pharmacy).
+One of my favorites was a metal, silver diamond, refillable Viagra pen, a product which will obviously be useless to me (but the pen is readily available on if you can’t find one at your Publix Pharmacy).

 This week I’m helping a home improvement client select a thank you gift for his clients.
 We’re evaluating using private-branded window cleaner to leave for customers who have just received new windows.
 This practical gift has more staying power AND is a much more innovative idea than another bic or papermate.